 The ones for breakfast aren’t the same as the ones for dinner, obviously.
 We make breakfast burritos with tortillas and breakfast foods.
-Josie’s the only one on her side of the family who can cook them so they taste right.
-Her sisters, all of them, can and will burn scrambled eggs.
+Josie’s the only one on her side of the family who can cook them and make them taste right.
+Her sisters, all of them, can burn scrambled eggs.

-I don’t eat burritos for dinner often.
-I’ve only found three brands at the Royal Subic store and I prefer the El Monterey brand.
-Of the flavors, I prefer the steak and three cheeses variety.
-I try to stay away from burritos with beans in them.
+When I’m at our house in Olongapo, Philippines, I don’t eat burritos for dinner very often.
+I’ve only found three brands at the Royal Subic store at the Subic Bay Freeport Zone and I prefer the El Monterey brand.
+I like the steak and three cheeses variety and I try to stay away from burritos with beans in them.

 I nuke them in the microwave oven most of the time.
-Sometimes, even more rarely, I’ll get some one to deep fry them for me (as in chimichangas).
+Sometimes, rarely, I’ll get someone to deep-fry them for me (as in chimichangas).
+It almost always turns out to be Josie.

 Josie spoils me.
 Her breakfast burritos will put the ones you can get at fast food places to shame.
 The ingredients are almost any of the breakfast foods, but they always include scrambled eggs.